-Waking again, this time in the dim light, Aeryn looked around.
-A few hand spans over her head, a row of planks sagged and creaked as the occupant of the shelf above her changed position.
-Lifting her head to the right so she could look over her aching arm, a pair of terrified blue eyes looked back at her from another coffin-like darkness an arm’s length from her own.
+Waking again, this time in dim light, Aeryn looked around.
+The row of planks above her head sagged and creaked as the occupant above her moved.
+Lifting her head to the right to look over her aching arm, a pair of terrified blue eyes looked back at her from another coffin-like darkness an arm’s length from her own.
 Cold sweat covered her body, and she wondered if she looked as scared as the eyes staring back at her.
 The shelves she could see were stacked five high, and she saw several rows of the offensive things.
 Laying her head back down, she closed her eyes and tried to think where she could be.

 Her last clear memory was of her father’s funeral.
 Shivering as hot tears rolled from her eyes into her ears, the moisture muffled the sounds from all around.
-At irregular intervals, a hairy man-like creature with tusks poking from its lower jaw, poured a thin gruel down her throat that tasted like rotting fish and made her gag.
-Despite the sickening taste, a measure of strength flowed through her after her ladle-full.
+A hairy man-like creature with tusks poking from its lower jaw poured a thin gruel down her throat from time to time.
+It tasted like rotting fish and made her gag.
+Despite the sickening taste, a measure of strength flowed through her after her portion.
 So, she did her best to not vomit the horrid mixture back at him as he poured it down her throat.

 And so, a few days after her father’s funeral, and less than a month after her thirteenth birthday, Aeryn left home.
 She planned to walk to the village, then take the trade road to the coastal city of Ardimon.
-The girl had hoped to find a temple where she could learn her letters and numbers, and maybe weapons.
+The girl had hoped to find a temple where she could learn her letters and numbers and maybe weapons.
 And from there, who knew where the road would lead.
-Instead, as reality was dawning on the terrified youth, she was a captive and heading into an unknown, and horrifying, future.
+Instead, as reality was dawning on the terrified girl, she was a captive and heading into an unknown and horrifying future.

-She listened with revulsion, and growing terror as the other captives lying in the rows of slave bunks talked among themselves.
-Stories of slavers and pirates, rape and pillage, filled the hold.
+She listened with revulsion and growing terror as the other captives lying in the rows of slave bunks talked among themselves.
+Stories of slavers and pirates, rape, and pillage filled the hold.
 Oh gods, no!
 Aeryn tried desperately not to listen, but the others gossiped like her sisters.
-Speculating on their destination, one man swore they were on course to Port Freehaven, but how he knew that no one could guess, so the other captives did their best to try to shut him up.
+Speculating on their destination, one man swore they were on course to Port Freehaven, but how he knew that no one could guess.
+The other captives did their best to try to shut him up.
 No one wanted to think in that direction.

 Startled into awareness as the ship heaved, her knees struck the plank above her, and she was slammed back onto the shelf, the wind knocked from her lungs.
 Wood splintered as the ship pitched and rolled in the grip of a great storm.
-Moments later, the colossal tusked man—was he an orc?
-Her older brothers had told tales of orcs—burst through the hatch, accompanied by a frigid mixture of freezing salt water and icy wind.
-He grabbed the keys hanging on a hook next to the door and pulled a handful of men from their shelves.
+Moments later, the massive, tusked man—was he an orc?
+Her older brothers had told tales of orcs—burst through the hatch, accompanied by a mixture of freezing saltwater and icy wind.
+Grabbing the keys hanging on a hook next to the door, he pulled a handful of men from their shelves.
 She watched as he escorted them up onto the deck.

-The orc came back, again taking a handful of the hugest and healthiest, strain and worry pinching his ugly, tusked face, and again until finally, only a handful of captives remained scattered throughout the hold, quietly speculating their fate.
-The crack of whips and shouts of the overseers had ceased long before, and that scared Aeryn more than the violence of the previous hours.
+Again, the orc returned, taking a handful of the hugest and healthiest, strain and worry pinching his ugly, tusked face.
+Finally, only a handful of captives remained scattered throughout the hold, quietly speculating their fate.
+The crack of whips and shouts of the overseers had ceased long before, which scared Aeryn more than the violence of the previous hours.
 Now what?

-As she waited for signs of life from above-decks, an earsplitting ~Ke-rack~ and a grating, grinding sound ripped through the air.
+As she waited for signs of life from above decks, an earsplitting ~Ke-rack~ and a grating, grinding sound ripped through the air on the deck above her head.
 The ship shuddered to a halt as it slammed into something immovable.
-On the main deck, a deafening ~snap~ and a great crash tore at her eardrums.
+From the main deck, a deafening ~snap~ and a great crash tore at her eardrums.

-Hurled toward the bow, Aeryn screamed in agony as she jerked to a halt, the shackles stopping her motion.
-Her shoulders wrenched and she suffered more bruises and cuts to her already raw wrists.
+Hurled toward the bow, Aeryn screamed in agony as she jerked to a halt, the shackles impeding her motion.
+Her shoulders wrenched, and she suffered more bruises and cuts to her already raw wrists.
 The galley ground to rest, the port half of the bow torn away.
 A ferocious blast of numbing-cold air and rain ripped through the hold.
-The port side of the galley had been laid open by the massive boulder against which the boat had come to rest.
-A moment later, she again heard only the howling wind and pounding surf.
+The port side had been laid open by the massive boulder against which the boat had come to rest.
+She again heard only the howling wind and pounding surf a moment later.
 Out the gaping hole, she could see a section of rain-pounded beach; the galley had run aground where a cliff face met a small, sandy inlet.

 As Aeryn watched, she tugged at her shackles.
-Her wrists ached from the growing cold as well as the bruises and scrapes from the iron rings, and her shoulders didn’t want to move.
-She noticed that the wooden braces were not as sturdy as they had been before the galley collided with the boulder.
-She heaved as hard as she could, ignoring the pain from her aching shoulders, and torn and bloody wrists.
-With one final jerk, the chain came free as the galley shifted once more and the timber support splintered.
+Her wrists ached from the growing cold and the bruises and scrapes from the iron rings, and her shoulders didn’t want to move.
+She noticed that the wooden braces were not as sturdy as before the galley collided with the boulder.
+She heaved as hard as she could, ignoring the pain from her aching shoulders and torn and bloody wrists.
+The chain came free with one final jerk as the galley shifted once more and the timber support splintered.

-Aeryn rolled off the bunk falling hard a few hand-spans to the deck below as the plank over her head sagged and splintered, one pointed edge of the shelf above her resting where her head had been but a moment before.
-Struggling to her hands and knees, she tried to stand and couldn’t get her legs under her, so she crawled into the main corridor to the hatch and reached the keys, shoulders and arms screaming with the effort.
-Her numb fingers fumbled with the cold iron until finally, she unlocked her wrists.
+Aeryn rolled off the bunk falling hard a few hand-spans to the deck below.
+The plank above her sagged and splintered.
+A sharp edge of the shelf above her rested where her head had been but a moment before.
+Struggling to her hands and knees, she tried to stand and couldn’t get her legs under her, so she crawled into the main corridor to the hatch and reached the keys.
+She fumbled with the cold iron until finally, she unlocked her wrists.
 The rusted metal dropped to the deck.
 She inched her way to where the young elf was sprawled, half on the shelf and half on the deck, arms stretched over her head.
 Unlocking the youngling, she collapsed onto the sodden planks.
 So tired.

-Weak from lack of food and water, as well as from days of confinement with her arms stretched over her head, she had needed a moment to let her limbs rest and allow the pain of blood rushing into her appendages and nerves coming back to life abate.
-Her wrists and shoulders throbbed; her insides still rolled with the ocean waves.
-The young girl thought about her dozen older siblings and wondered if they missed her; and if they did, whether they cared that she was gone.
+Weak from lack of food and water and from days of confinement with her arms stretched over her head, she needed a moment to let her limbs rest.
+She gritted her teeth, allowing the pain of blood rushing into her appendages and nerves to life abate.
+Her wrists and shoulders throbbed; her insides rolled with the ocean waves.
+Aeryn thought about her dozen older siblings and wondered if they missed her and, if they did, whether they cared that she was gone.

 Probably not, she thought.

 Putting thoughts of her family aside, she gathered her strength and pushed herself into a sitting position.
 The elfling had taken the keys and unlocked the rest of the captives.
-One by one, they introduced themselves to her.
-The young blue-haired elven girl was named Evie, and she was from the island of Hidden Port.
-The others were a young brown-haired elven woman named Denaryus, a young, blue-haired half-elven male named Natsu, and an older black-haired human woman named Senisalma, who like herself, was from the island of Trivent.
+When everyone was free, they introduced themselves.
+The elven girl was named Evie.
+The young elven woman was Denaryus.
+The young, half-elven fellow was Natsu, and the older human woman was named Senisalma.

 “I’m g-g-g-going to look around to s-s-s-see if I can find more clothes,” said Aeryn shivering, “I’m fr-fr-fr-freezing.”